Review of the Rose Harbour Guest House

 Most of my kayak tour guests spend a night at Götz’s guesthouse and enjoy a meal at Susan’s place.
 Some of my tours are based in Rose Harbour for several days.
 Year after year, my guests and I have awesome experiences in Rose Harbour.

 Guests of Rose Harbour can be warmly welcomed as temporary members of this remote homesteading community.
 Integrating into Rose Harbour is like passing through a portal that spans the threshold between the “default world” and the “real world".
-However, not everyone seeks to appreciate this style of transition.
-It’s possible to enjoy Rose Harbour without fully embracing the self-sufficient homesteading lifestyle.
+However, not everyone truly seeks to appreciate this style of transition.
+It’s entirely possible to enjoy Rose Harbour without fully embracing the self-sufficient homesteading lifestyle.
 Yet, if you’re at all inclined to delve into sampling a delightfully alternative way of being, Rose Harbour can offer so much more than excellent food and a warm place to sleep.

 Accurate expectations are important.